Jake Files: Background

 A native of Norman, Oklahoma, Files graduated cum laude with a bachelor's degree in accounting from Arkansas State University in Jonesboro.
-Previously, he had attended Ouachita Baptist University in Arkadelphia.
-He is the owner of FFH Construction, a general construction firm.
+Previously, he attended Ouachita Baptist University in Arkadelphia.
+He owns FFH Construction, a general construction firm.
 From 1997 to 2004, he was the president and superintendent of the Fort Smith Christian School.
 Prior to that, he was hired to help start operations of the Baldor Electric Company plant in Ozark, Arkansas, as the accountant and materials manager.
-He and his wife, the former Michaela K. Mitchell (born 1977), have four children and are active members of Grand Avenue Baptist Church, a Southern Baptist congregation in Fort Smith.
+He and his wife, the former Michaela K. Mitchell (born 1977), have four children.
 The senator coaches Little League baseball and basketball.

 Political life

 From 1999 to 2003, he represented District 12 in the Arkansas House of Representatives.
 Files was first elected to the State Senate in 2010 in District 13.
-His district number was switched through redistricting from District 13 to District 8, effective January 2013, and his district boundaries changed to include most of the cities of Greenwood and Hackett.
+His district number was switched through redistricting from District 13 to District 8, effective January 2013.
+His district boundaries changed to include most of the cities of Greenwood and Hackett.
 He served on Senate committees for Revenue & Taxation, Transportation, Technology, Legislative Affairs, Joint Budget, and Senate Efficiency.
 He was also a member of the Joint (House and Senate) Legislative Committee on Auditing.
 He was chairman of the Revenue and Taxation Committee.